TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation

-The ToM module enhances 3D volumetric data modeling by capturing feature dependencies along three directions, addressing the limitation of the original Mamba block, which models global dependencies in a single direction.
-The 3D input features are flattened into three sequences along the forward, reverse, and inter-slice directions, and each sequence is processed by a Mamba layer to model global information.
+To enhance 3D volumetric data modeling, we incorporate a Tri-Oriented Mamba (ToM) structure within the Mamba layer.
+This addresses the limitation of the original Mamba block, which models global dependencies in a single direction, by capturing feature dependencies along three directions: forward, reverse, and inter-slice.
+The 3D input features are flattened into three sequences along these directions, and each sequence is processed by a Mamba layer to model global information.
 The outputs are then fused to obtain the final 3D features:

-where $\text{Mamba}$ represents the Mamba layer, and $z_f$, $z_r$, $z_s$ denote the flattened sequences in the forward, reverse, and inter-slice directions, respectively.
-The Mamba layer leverages the SSM framework, defined as:
+where $z_f$, $z_r$, $z_s$ denote the flattened sequences in the forward, reverse, and inter-slice directions, respectively.